salus-rai/Salus/CONTRIBUTING.md

 ## 📋 How to Contribute

 There are several ways you can contribute.
-Please share your contributions via the [Contribution Page](https://github.com/salus-rai/Salus/issues) with the appropriate labels.
+Please share your contributions via the [Contribution Page](https://github.com/salus-rai/Salus/issues) with the appropriate labels, tagging `@salus-rai`.

-✅ **Report Issues**: Found a bug?
-Open an [issue](https://github.com/salus-rai/Salus/issues) using the label `bug`.
+✅ **Report Issues**: Found a bug? open new issue and select [Bug](https://github.com/salus-rai/Salus/issues) Template and create a bug.

 ✅ **Suggest Features**: Have a great idea?
 Share it in the [discussions](https://github.com/salus-rai/Salus/discussions) page with the `suggest` label.

 ✅ **Improve Documentation**: Spotted a typo?
-Help improve our documentation by opening an issue with the [documentation](https://github.com/salus-rai/Salus/issues) label.
+Help improve our documentation by creating a new issue ith the [documentation](https://github.com/salus-rai/Salus/issues) label.

 ✅ **Fix Bugs**: Help us squash bugs by submitting patches.
+Create new issue by selecting [Blank Issue](https://github.com/salus-rai/Salus/issues) Template and provide the bug fix with appropriate labels.

 ✅ **Add Features**: Implement new functionalities to enhance the project.
+Create new issue and select [Feature](https://github.com/salus-rai/Salus/issues) Template to suggest new Feature.

 ➡️ Refer to the guidelines in the **Pull Request Process** section to submit any feature or bug fixes.

 ## 🔥 Coding Guidelines